Our Services

 Helpful Resources

-Detox supplements must be metabolized by the liver and certain ingredients can stress or damage liver cells, leading to elevated enzymes such as ALT, AST, ALP and GGT in your blood.
-Doctors monitor these enzymes before, during and after a cleanse to detect early stress, adjust dosing or stop supplements and prevent serious liver injury.
+Detox supplements are processed by your liver, and certain ingredients—such as herbal extracts and high-dose vitamins—can stress or damage liver cells.
+This may cause elevated liver enzymes (ALT, AST, ALP, and GGT) in your bloodwork.
+Doctors monitor these enzymes before, during, and after a cleanse to catch early signs of liver stress, adjust dosing, pause supplements, and prevent serious liver injury.

 Why Your Doctor Monitors Liver Enzymes on Detox Pills: The Science